 The effect of state disqualification provisions varies widely.
 For voluntarily quitting without good cause, one state may postpone benefits for a specific number of weeks.
-Another state may postpone benefits and also reduce the claimant's benefit entitlement by the duration of weeks postponed.
+Another state may postpone benefits and also reduce the claimant's benefit eligibility by the duration of weeks postponed.

-After an initial disqualification, many states deny benefits for the duration of the claimant's unemployment and require requalification through work in a subsequent job for a minimum period before being separated for nondisqualifying reasons.
+After an initial disqualification, many states deny benefits for the duration of the claimant's unemployment and require requalification through work in a subsequent job for a minimum period before being separated for non-disqualifying reasons.
 This subsequent work requirement is now the most common duration penalty.

-In 2011, 2012, 2013 and 2014, Congress enacted significant acts impacting federal and state unemployment compensation: The Trade Adjustment Assistance Extension Act of 2011, The Temporary Payroll Tax Cut Continuation Act of 2011, The Middle Class Tax Relief Job Creation Act of 2012, the American Taxpayer Relief Act of 2012, and the Tax Increase Prevention Act of 2014.
-A review of the primary provisions of these acts affecting unemployment compensation is provided on pages 150 - 153 of this book.
+In 2011, 2012, 2013, 2014 and 2015, Congress enacted significant acts impacting federal and state unemployment compensation: The Trade Adjustment Assistance Extension Act of 2011, the Temporary Payroll Tax Cut Continuation Act of 2011, the Middle Class Tax Relief Job Creation Act of 2012, the American Taxpayer Relief Act of 2012, the Tax Increase Prevention Act of 2014, the Trade Adjustment Assistance Reauthorization Act of 2015, and the National Defense Authorization Act for Fiscal Year 2016.
+A review of the primary provisions of these acts affecting unemployment compensation is provided on pages 132-146 of this book.